 Have a safe and happy Halloween.

-What: Cutting Edge Haunted House is the world's largest walk-through haunted house according to the Guiness Book of World Records.
-It's inside a 235,000 sq. ft. warehouse built in the 1920's.
+Cutting Edge Haunted House is the world's largest walk-through haunted house according to the Guinness Book of World Records.
+It's inside a 235,000 square-foot warehouse built in the 1920's.
 It's supposed to be a real haunted house.
 Check out the scary props, spooky ghosts, frightening haunted decorations, strobe lights, fog and monsters that will haunt your dreams.
 You have to sign a waiver before you enter.
 Voted one of the best Haunted Houses in America.

 Intricate, spooky sets, professional actors, and newly created and produced shows each month are what set this haunted house apart from the rest, which is likely why it's getting rave reviews.
 If you're looking for a real fright this Halloween season, this one will deliver to the fullest.